nogeenkopjethee/dotfiles/README.md

 Done.

 #### Visual Studio Code ####

+*Only the config is included, not the extensions.*
+*This config uses the Fira Code font.*
 Use the ` lncode.sh ` script.

-There's also a `linker.bat ` script for Windows.
+There's also a `lncode.bat ` script for Windows.
 You might need to run it as admin for some reason.